ivan-kleshnin/backends/README.md

 So what next?
 Many original questions on how to approach API remain and new ones keep emerging.
 "The perfect API" now looks less achievable then ever, despite all the collective effort of scientists, engineers, programmers and all the other.

-Note: some of the following pros and cons are probably vendor- and not category-specific.
-It's very hard if even possible to completely separate one from another.
+TODO: redefine pros and cons per vendor, not per category.
+Many of pros and cons are vendor-specific.

 ### 🔭 0.
 Previous state of the art in REST